 This is a steel-boxed version I made for a rancher in Ramona, California.
 The box was bolted onto the mule deck and had a latching tailgate at the back.
 Very useful for carrying wood, soil, and even horse manure if you need to clean out the horse corrals.

 I rebuilt mules for people for many years.
 The mule is a very tough, reliable, and rugged vehicle.
 We even used one of our mules to retrieve some railroad from an abandoned mine.
 If the mule is properly taken care of–maintained–it will still be operational decades from now.
 We have been using army mules on our ranch since 1991 and they are still going strong!

 When we were on the ranch, we would take our kids for rides through the pastures and all over.
 Mule rides were always a big hit with everyone.
 Nowadays, you would want a roll bar on it.
 We also used the army mule as a mobile workbench when we were doing construction.
 It was the perfect height and could carry all our saws, shovels, picks, bagged concrete, and other supplies.
 The mules proved vital to the building of our narrow gauge, Gold Mining Railroad!

 The Army Mule can also be dropped by parachute.
 It has steel loops at each wheel hub to attach lines to.
 (A friend of ours was in the marines and they were practicing dropping them from airplanes.
 The parachute didn’t deploy on one of the mules.
 When it hit the ground, there weren’t too many reuseable parts left!)

 The mule has a top speed of 25 miles per hour–the speed of many of the army tanks of World War 2–and has a range of 90-150 miles on its 8-gallon fuel tank, depending on how fast it is driven.

-A pretty amazing vehicle for its time!
+A pretty amazing vehicle!

 –Gregory O. Smith, children’s adventure mystery book author.